 Do you need containers, shelves, baskets, boxes?
 What would help you contain the items in your space?

 For inspiration, I googled ‘how to organize under the stairs’ and was excited to see my friend, Katie, from Organizing Moms pop up!
-She used rolling carts in her under the stairs closet.
-Ding, ding, ding!
+She used rolling carts in her under the stairs closet and I thought that was brilliant!

 I could use a rolling cart to store all of our music cases.
 That way, it would be easy to roll in and out if we needed to get to anything in the back of the closet!